 Efflorescence is a common issue for concrete that appears as a white, powdery residue on the surface of garage floors and other concrete slabs.
-While it is not dangerous to the structure on its own, efflorescence is a clear sign of moisture movement within the concrete.
+While it is not dangerous to the structure on its own, it is a clear sign of moisture movement within the concrete.
+Understanding this phenomenon is crucial for homeowners and property managers alike, as it can lead to more significant problems if left unaddressed.

-If you are noticing white powder on your garage floor, this guide explains what causes efflorescence, how to remove it, and how to prevent it from coming back.
+If you are noticing white powder on your garage floor, this guide explains what causes the issue, how to remove it, and how to prevent it from coming back.
+It’s essential to take action promptly to protect your investment and maintain the integrity of your concrete surfaces.

 What Causes Efflorescence in Concrete?

-Efflorescence occurs when soluble salts inside the concrete dissolve in water and migrate to the surface.
+The white residue occurs when soluble salts inside the concrete dissolve in water and migrate to the surface.
 As the moisture evaporates, it leaves behind white crystalline deposits.
+This process can be exacerbated by environmental factors and the specific conditions of your garage, making it vital to understand your local climate and how it interacts with your garage’s materials.

 Common Sources of Moisture